carpentries-incubator/workflows-nextflow/_episodes/04-processes.md

 {: .language-groovy }

-For example, the Nextflow script below will change what index is created depending on the Nextflow variable `params.aligner`.
+For example, the Nextflow script below will use the `if` statement to change what index is created depending on the Nextflow variable `params.aligner`.

 ~~~
 nextflow.enable.dsl=2